Who Wouldn't Just Love This Democracy! -- A Satire

 A Tame Tail between Legs - or an Angry Barking at Moon

 I spent my first twenty three years of life in a communist dictatorship regime before getting this sweet taste of democracy.
-After spending nearly half century in this heaven of freedoms, from time to time I may get amused by comparing these two regimes.
+(Not Russia, for those of you in a need to know details).
+After spending half century in this heaven of all kinds of freedoms, from time to time I may get amused by comparing these two regimes.
 So here is the result of it.

-In both, communism and democracy the government is doing whatever they want, but one of the differences is that in communism you get locked up and they throw the key away if you say anything against them, whereas in democracy you enjoy this freedom to speak up.
-O.K., nothing much changes because you voiced your disagreements, but at least you get to stay a free dude.
+In both, communism and democracy, the government is doing whatever they want, but one of the most obvious differences is that in communism you get locked up--- and they throw the key away--- if you say anything against them; whereas in democracy you enjoy this freedom to speak up.
+O.K., nothing much changes after you voiced your disagreements, but at least you get to stay a free dude.

-Actually, here you are allowed to call your president an idiot, and no one cares.
+Actually, here you get to call your president an idiot, and no one cares.
 You try that in communism and you regret that you were born a bigger one than the leader whom you called that way.
 Then, in communism it's those "most deserving carriers of the revolution" that are calling the shots, and in democracy it's those "most influential carriers of money" that make decisions behind the throne.
+And again, no one cares.

 Most folks seem to buy all that, because we must admit, we really are suckers for well worded slogans.
 Why not?
 After all, our leaders are like our extended parental figures, and simply trusting them is costing us less nerves than finding out all the reasons for not to.